r-tidy-remote-sensing/tidyrgee/README.md

 #> [1] "tidyee"
 ```

-To improve enhance backward compatibility we `rgee` we have included the
+To improve enhance backward compatibility with `rgee` we have included
-`as_ee` function to return the `tidyee` object back to `rgee` style if
+the `as_ee` function to return the `tidyee` object back to `rgee`
-needed
+classes where/if necessary

 ``` r
 modis_ic <- modis_tidy |> as_ee()